KevinAdams05/LibreDocToPdf/README.md

 This is meant to be a quick and simple app, there may be bugs.
 Feel free to log an issue or submit a PR.

-Some AI was used to help, especially with the Linux and Haiku ports.
+Some AI was used to help, especially with the Linux port.